-Opportunistic Wireless Encryption (OWE) was introduced in an effort to improve security on open networks encrypting the air model to prevent traffic snooping and other related attacks.
+Opportunistic Wireless Encryption (OWE), was introduced in an effort to improve security on open networks encrypting the air model to prevent traffic snooping and other related attacks.
 It provides protection against passive surveillance by encrypting over-the-air traffic on unauthenticated networks.
-Support was added on the following devices with iOS 16, iPadOS 16.1, macOS 13, tvOS 16 or later:
+Support was added on the following devices with iOS 16, iPadOS 16.1, macOS 13 or tvOS 16, or later:

-- · All iPhone models starting with iPhone 11 or later - · All iPad models from late 2020 or later - · All Mac computers from late 2020 or later - · All Apple TV models starting with Apple TV 4K (1st generation) or later
+- All iPhone models starting from iPhone 11 or later - · All iPad models from late 2020 or later - · All Mac computers from late 2020 or later - · All Apple TV models starting from Apple TV 4K (1st generation) or later